-New Relic Infrastructure provides an integration for Microsoft Azure Virtual Machines (VMs) that reports data from your Azure VMs service to New Relic products.
+New Relic infrastructure monitoring provides an integration for Microsoft Azure Virtual Machines (VMs) that reports data from your Azure VMs service to New Relic.
 This document explains how to activate this integration and describes the data that can be captured.

 New Relic's integration for Azure Virtual Machines reports data about your VMs service, like the VM ID, the VM size, the availability set, and the region name.
-You can monitor and alert on your Azure VMs data from New Relic Infrastructure, and you can create custom queries and chart dashboards in New Relic Insights.
+You can monitor and alert on your Azure VMs data from New Relic, and you can create custom queries and chart dashboards.

-- New Relic Infrastructure installed with Infrastructure agent version 1.0.775 or higher.
-(Update Infrastructure agent.)
+- New Relic infrastructure agent installed with Infrastructure agent version 1.0.775 or higher.
+(Update the infrastructure agent.)

 - New Relic Azure integrations activated

 To enable this integration follow standard procedures to activate your Azure service in New Relic.